DO YOU NEED A SOUTH FLORIDA CHILD SUPPORT LAWYER?

 - Contempt of court

-FIND AN EXPERIENCED CHILD SUPPORT ATTORNEY IN FLORIDA?
+FIND AN EXPERIENCED IN FLORIDA

 Child support cannot be waived–it is a basic right of the child.
 Child support is not a discussion or a disagreement between parents in the eyes of Florida law.
 It is a way to make sure that children have the same lifestyle and a way to share in what their parents have earned.